Login

 In a student-centred learning space, students choose what they will learn, how they will learn, and how they will assess their own learning.
 This is in contrast to traditional education, also dubbed ‘teacher-centred learning’, which situates the teacher as the primarily ‘active’ role while students take a more ‘passive’, receptive role.
 One-to-one instrumental lessons are, of course, a teacher-centred activity.
 The teacher is the knowledge holder, and the student is the recipient of knowledge.
 Sometimes I play duets with my students.
 This is the simplest chamber music activity available to the student and, whilst it is a valuable experience, it is by its very nature a teacher-centred activity.
 Likewise, being accompanied by the piano.
 It is not autonomous, nor exploring all those skills that peer-led experience can provide.
 Orchestra is another teacher-centred activity because the reliance is on a conductor to lead the ensemble along and the students are more passive.
 In a chamber setting however, it is possible to create an environment where the players rely only on themselves.
 It then becomes a student-centred learning that empowers students with direct ownership of the learning experience.
 To be able to create this environment the teacher or adult needs to move away from ‘teaching’ or even ‘coaching’ and become more of a ‘facilitator’.

 Naturally, to put four eight-year-olds in a room and tell them to rehearse by themselves is not going to work.
 They need direction and coaching.
 Therefore, to maintain my role as a facilitator rather than teacher requires careful structuring.
 I ask open questions, encourage them to ask questions of their peers, I get them to decide where they are going to rehearse from and tell me why.
 I ask them to review the section they just played.
 Could it be improved?
 How?
 I also have a role ensuring everyone has an equal voice; to control the more dominant personalities and support the less confident or passive ones.
 It is probably true that we don’t achieve performance-ready pieces as quickly as if the rehearsals were purely teacher-centred, but in my eyes this is not important.
 As the students grow and develop over a period of time, I’m able to downplay my involvement and they are able to take responsibility for the rehearsals themselves.
 This is one of the great joys of taking a long-term chamber group.
+The beauty of having eight-year-olds playing chamber music is that the group can be better than the sum of its parts.
+Despite the music having to be at a level lower than their solo playing (it’s too difficult to concentrate on technical issues and ensemble techniques at the same time), the children feel a huge sense of accomplishment, particularly in performance where they have ‘done it by themselves’.
+They also have a great deal of fun.
+All of this directly reflects on their attitude in their individual lesson.
+They are more confident, more willing to take risks and more receptive to learning.
+In a school or institution-setting it is easy to organise chamber music sessions.
+As a private teacher it is much more difficult, not least because all your students play the same instrument.
+But dig out those four-violin quartets and cello ensemble works, or collaborate with another teacher to make it happen.
+It’s worth it.

 Join the conversation